 In a separate study of adolescents conducted by the U.S. Department of Health and Human Services, 15% of high school students reported to have had 5 or more drinks of alcohol in a row within a couple of hours on at least 1 day – Just 3% shy of the national average.
 While, 4% of high school students in grades 9-12 admitted to using cocaine.
 The national average during the time of the study, was 5%.

 While dealing with work, school, even loneliness or divorce, many choose to turn to drugs and alcohol to cope.
-Fortunately, Delaware is committed to reducing substance abuse through various rehabilitation.
+Fortunately, Delaware is committed to reducing substance use disorder through various rehabilitation.

 Current State of Drug Rehab Centers in Delaware

-In 2016, The Substance Abuse and Mental Health Services Administration (SAMHSA) conducted their National Survey of Substance Abuse Treatment Services (N-SSATS).
+In 2016, The Substance Use Disorder and Mental Health Services Administration (SAMHSA) conducted their National Survey of Substance Use Disorder Treatment Services (N-SSATS).
 The survey found that there were more than 47 drug rehabs in Delaware treatment in 2016 – with 27 private, non-profit facilities, 18 private, for-profit facilities, 2 federal government-run centers, 1 ran by the Department of Veterans Affairs and 1 facility from the Department of Defense.
 In 2016, these rehabs in Delaware served more than 6,256 patients.

 Along with the current rehabs in Delaware, The Delaware legal system may be able to help with the addiction treatment process.
-The state has enacted The Substance Abuse Treatment Act to specifically help those who are struggling with substance addiction.
+The state has enacted The Substance Use Disorder Treatment Act to specifically help those who are struggling with substance addiction.
 The act assists people with finding and receiving treatment for alcohol and drug addiction and under this statute, a person may be involuntarily assessed if they are believed to be substance-abuse impaired.
 Talk to a Intake Coordinator

 What to Look for In a Delaware Drug Rehab